csc7/PP5_CI_GDEC/README.md

 #### [Back to Index](#index)

 ### **User Goals**
-- To easily find and buy products (geophyical data, and training and software products).
+- To easily find and buy products (geophysical data, and training and software products).
 - To find an interactive website.
 - To navigate through a responsive website.
 - To have the website accessible at all times through a fixed navigation menu and a footer.
-- To have an account in the website for future purchases or review of past purchases, giving the change to store personal data.
+- To have an account on the website for future purchases or review of past purchases, giving the change to store personal data.
 - To be able to contact the site administrator, owner and/or developer if desired.
 - To be informed of the events created when navigating the website as soon as they happen.

 #### [Back to Index](#index)

 ### **Site Owner Goals**
-- To sell geophyical data, and training and software products.
+- To sell geophysical data, and training and software products.
 - To promote different products.
 - To have the website helping on the marketing of the e-commerce (e.g., linking to contact information and options, social networks, and giving the option to sign up for a newsletter).
 - To capture clients.
-- To increase the amount of users interested in and buyint geophyical data, and training and software products.
+- To increase the number of users interested in and buying geophysical data, and training and software products.
 - To provide an interactive website.
 - To provide a responsive website.
 - To give users the chance to contact the site administrator, owner and/or developer.